awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-dataset-logicaltable.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `DataTransforms`  <a name="cfn-quicksight-dataset-logicaltable-datatransforms"></a>
 Transform operations that act on this logical table\.
+For this structure to be valid, only one of the attributes can be non\-null\.
 *Required*: No
 *Type*: List of [TransformOperation](aws-properties-quicksight-dataset-transformoperation.md)
 *Maximum*: `2048`